mosip/k8s-infra/docs/etcd-backup-restore-via-rke.md

 ## Backup

-* To capture the current state of the Kubernetes (k8s) cluster, execute the following command after updating the name of the snapshot with a unique identifier (i.e., `<ETCD-SNAPSHOT-NAME>`).
+* To capture the current state of the Kubernetes (k8s) cluster, execute the following command after updating the name of the snapshot with a unique identifier (i.e., `<etcd-snapshot-name>`).
     * Ensure that the directory from which the command is executed contains the following files
       * `cluster.rkestate`
       * `cluster.yml`